 Litigation for Mittelstand clients, advice on know-how protection.

-The smooth cooperation within the international WSG network gives the patent team a good basis for the potential UPC launch, especially when it comes to advising midsized clients in multinational proceedings.
-However, this will require the partner firms staying loyal to the network.
-As far as high-end litigation is concerned, these ties are less helpful, as proceedings mainly take place in two jurisdictions rather than across Europe.
+The cooperation within the international WSG network gives the patent team a good basis for cross-border work and for a potential UPC launch, especially when it comes to advising midsized clients in multinational proceedings.
+The Heuking team is currently benefitting hugely from the well-oiled network.
+Much of its caseload, such as the EchoSens cases, stem from this.
+Currently the partner firms are staying loyal to the network.
+But as far as high-end litigation is concerned, these ties are less helpful, as proceedings mainly take place in two jurisdictions rather than across Europe.

 1 equity partner, 1 salary partner, 2 associates

 IP work focuses slightly more on trademarks and unfair competition than technical protection rights.
 Infringement and nullity suits, know-how protection, licensing contracts and transaction advice.